tlamadon/pytwoway/README.rst

     sim_data = bpd.SimBipartite(sim_params).simulate(rng)

-This data is then estimated using the class `FEEsimator` and using the MATLAB package `LeaveOutTwoWay <https://github.com/rsaggio87/LeaveOutTwoWay/>`_.
+This data is then estimated using the `PyTwoWay` class `FEEstimator` and using the MATLAB package `LeaveOutTwoWay <https://github.com/rsaggio87/LeaveOutTwoWay/>`_.

 Results are estimated on a 2021 MacBook Pro 14" with 16 GB Ram and an Apple M1 Pro processor with 8 cores.